furkandemireleng/furkandemireleng/README.md

 👯 I’m looking to collaborate on Blockchain

-🤔 I’m looking for help with Python and JavaScript&Go
+🤔 I’m looking for help with JavaScript&Go

 💬 Ask me about Blockchain